arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 ### 1.6 Join a Windows VM to manage the Domain (Optional)

 Creating Domain Joined machines is not a necessity to create ESP enabled HDInsight clusters and hence is not demonstrated here.
-You can get further information on the process of joining machines to domain at [here](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/active-directory-ds-admin-guide-join-windows-vm-portal).
+You can get further information on the process of joining a virtual machine to an Azure Active directory  at [here](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/active-directory-ds-admin-guide-join-windows-vm-portal).

 ### 1.6 Configure secure LDAP for AAD-DS managed domain